hkebbi/FortiCNAPP_POV-toolbox/Azure/CLOUD (CSPM, CIEM, UEBA)/cloud-api.md

 ### 🧱 FortiCNAPP Terraform Deployment Options (In this document we will follow Guided UI Configuration followed by FortiCNAPP CLI Integration):

 > 💡 **Note:**
-> You can start with **Guided Configuration** for the Cloud API setup and, if needed, continue using the **FortiCNAPP CLI** — all required tools are already installed through the Guided Configuration process.
+> You can start with **Guided Configuration** for the Cloud API setup and, if needed, continue using the **FortiCNAPP CLI** — all required tools will be already installed through the Guided Configuration process.
 > Under the hood, the **Guided Configuration** workflow automatically leverages the **FortiCNAPP CLI** to perform deployment actions.

 | Deployment Method | Description | Supported Capabilities |